 The Onion Family

 The onion family includes garlic, leeks, onions, shallots, and scallions, and practically every savory dish includes one or more of these.
-In short, the onion family, whether cooked or raw, provides a flavor base for almost any kind of dish, no matter what the ethnic orientation.
-With any of these items, raw the flavor is sharper, cooked it becomes more mellow and sweet.
+In short, the onion family, whether cooked or raw, provides a flavor base for almost any kind of dish, no matter what the cuisine.
+With any of these items, when raw the flavor is sharper, when cooked it becomes more mellow and sweet.
 It’s hard to think of another ingredient that has a place in so many dishes and cuisines.

 At the very least buy onions and garlic.
 Even if a recipe calls for shallots or scallions or leeks, you can improvise with onions and garlic if you want to.
 If you have olive oil, salt, and a member of the onion family, you are well on your way to a flavorful weeknight meal.
 Pick a protein, sauté it up with some minced garlic or onion, and you have dinner.